bryanwilder/bryanwilder.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Machine Learning Department at Carnegie Mellon University.
-My research focuses on AI for equitable, data-driven decision making in high-stakes social settings, integrating methods from machine learning, optimization, and social networks.
-Much of my work is motivated by public health applications, including HIV prevention, maternal and child health, and COVID-19.
+My research focuses on AI for equitable, data-driven decision making in high-stakes social settings, integrating methods from machine learning, optimization, and causal inference.
+Much of my work is motivated by public health applications.
 I completed my PhD in Computer Science at Harvard University.
 Before joining CMU as an assistant professor, I was a postdoctoral Schmidt Science Fellow at Harvard School of Public Health and Carnegie Mellon University.

+At CMU I direct the Lab for AI and Social Impact (LASI).
+The group's work focuses on developing machine learning methods that address challenges in public health.
+Current domains include infectious diseases and maternal and child health, with past projects in areas such as HIV prevention and tuberculosis treatment.
+Our research is funded by awards from Schmidt Futures, NSF, and the CDC.

 # News
 *	December 2022: Selected for a [Schmidt Futures AI2050 Early Career Award](https://www.schmidtfutures.com/schmidt-futures-announces-first-cohort-of-ai2050-early-career-fellows/)